Published: April 14, 2022 | Last Updated: July 28, 2022

 If it’s from another agency, such as a state tax department, you’ll need to call that office for an explanation.

-If the letter is from the Department of the Treasury Bureau of the Fiscal Service, these notices are often sent when the IRS takes (offsets) some or part of your tax refund to cover another, non-IRS debt such as student loan debt.
+If the letter is from the Department of the Treasury Bureau of the Fiscal Service, these notices are often sent when the IRS takes (offsets) some or all of your tax refund to cover another, non-IRS debt such as student loan debt.
 The Bureau of the Fiscal Service only facilitates the transfers of the refund between the IRS and the agency that the balance is owed to — it won’t have information about your IRS account or where the money is being sent.

 If you disagree with the notice, call the IRS at the toll-free number on the top right corner of your notice.
 Please have your paperwork (such as cancelled checks, amended return, etc.) ready when you call.
 See also Publication 5, Your Appeal Rights and How to Prepare a Protest If You Don’t Agree.